 - Larger buttons, snaps, and zippers are easier for little fingers to grasp.
 When selecting clothing for your child, try to find clothing that only has a few buttons or snaps on them.
-That way she can practice fastening the buttons and snaps but won’t be too overwhelmed.
+This will with fastening the buttons and snaps and may help reduce frustration.

-- When it comes to teaching her how to put the two halves of the zipper together, she’ll need some hand-under-hand or hand-over-hand demonstration.
-You may need to work on this for several months before she is able to consistently line up the two parts of the zipper and get the zipper moving smoothly.
+- When it comes to teaching how to put the two halves of the zipper together, your child may need hand-under-hand demonstration.
+You may need to work on this for several months before consistently lining up the two parts of the zipper and get the zipper moving smoothly.

 - Attach a key ring or some other easy-to-grasp object to the zipper tab to make it easier for your child to pull it up and down.

-- Make sure to have your child practice dressing skills at times when it is a part of her natural, everyday routine, such as when she first gets dressed in the morning or puts on her jacket to go outside and ride her tricycle with her sisters or friends.
+- Make sure to have your child practice dressing skills at times when it is a part of the natural, everyday routine, such as when getting dressed in the morning or putting on a jacket to go outside.

-- At the same time, finding some toys that let her practice the fine motor skills she needs to develop for dressing may be helpful, especially once she is motivated to learn.
-Dolls or action figures that have removable outfits may be fun to play with and, at the same time, give her opportunities for practice; although, if the fasteners on the outfits are small, she may not be able to do them herself.
+- At the same time, finding some toys that practice the fine motor skills needed to develop for dressing may be helpful, especially once your child is motivated to learn.
 Some toys are made especially for practicing dressing skills, such as a doll whose jacket has several different kinds of fasteners such as a large button, snap, and bow.